 So to start with, the microbes that colonise our GI tract help develop our immune system telling our bodies what is good and bad.
 It’s amazing to think, that within the first few years of life, our microbiome has developed to a steady state that will (without considering the potential impact of outside interferences) make up your microbiome for the rest of your life.

 Great question and the answer is actually super cool!
 Our gut microbiota interact with virtually every cell in the human body.
 They are linked to developing our immune system, keeping the lining of our GI tract healthy, destroying and removing potential pathogens or bad bacteria.
 The bacteria in our gut is critical to our overall health, “from heart to skin to metabolism to immune function.¹”

 It’s important to look after our microbiome, but in saying this science hasn’t exactly found the perfect formula of a ‘healthy microbiome’.
 You see, as we are all so different, there is no one fit all formula for healthy microbiota.
 We need our own unique microbiome formula to ensure that individually our bodies are functioning at our most optimal level.

 How can I support my microbiome?

-We can support our gut health by eating a wholesome diet, that is mostly plant-based, filled with plenty of fresh, certified organic fruits and vegetables.
+We can support our gut health by eating a wholesome diet, that is mostly plant-based, filled with plenty of fresh and vegetables.
 By exercising regularly, getting enough sleep, taking time to stop and exercise self-care.
 Maintaining and supporting our gut health is a lifestyle as much as it is an understanding of the complex bacteria that live on and in our bodies.

 A great way to start looking after your microbiome, is by asking some simple questions.
 How will this choice impact my microbiome?
 Are the choices I’m making benefiting or causing a negative impact on my body?
 Should I start incorporating probiotics and prebiotics into my daily dietary routine?